 Beit Shean was a major Biblical city, located in the center of major trade routes.
-The Hellenistic city, Scythopolis, was established near its ruins and became a major city until its destruction in the 8th C.
+The Hellenistic city, Scythopolis, was established near its ruins and became a major city until its destruction in the 8th century.

 1 Kings 4 7-12: “And Solomon had twelve officers over all Israel… Baana the son of Ahilud; to him pertained … all Bethshean, which is by Zartanah beneath Jezreel”

-Tel Beit Shean (Beth She'an) was a major Biblical city, located in the center of crossroads between the Jordan valley and the Jezreel (Yizreel) valley.
 It later was expanded into a large Hellenistic, Roman and Byzantine city of Scythopolis.
 The large city was leveled by a massive earthquake in the 8th century AD, and was in ruins until recent archaeological excavations which are unearthing and reconstructing this amazing city.

 The national park is located on the north side of the modern city of Beit Shean (Beth She’an), which is located on the south-east corner of the Galilee.
 It is located south to the Harod creek which flows from the foothills of the Gilboa mountain.
 The site is close to the Jordan river, which flows 5KM to the east of the site.

 An aerial map of the ruins of Beit Shean is shown below, with the north side on the top of the photo, indicating the major points of interest.
-You can point on the purple points to navigate to the selected point.

 Excavations dated the earlier findings in the area to the Calcolithic period (about 45 century BC).
 The early man dwelt in the caves around the site, cultivating the fertile area around the site with an abundance of water.